-As founder and director of Vision Quest Photo Workshops, Beasley provides workshops that emphasize personal expression and creative vision over the mechanics of camera use.
+As founder and director of Vision Quest Photo Workshops, Doug provides workshops around the world that emphasize personal expression and creative vision over the mechanics of camera use.
 He believes in helping each student find their own voice rather than making anonymous ‘pretty pictures’.
+Doug is also the owner and publisher of Shots Magazine, a printed quarterly of eclectic B&W photography.